-General questions about COVID-19 What is COVID-19?
-How do I prevent myself from getting COVID-19?
-How do I protect my family from COVID-19?
-Where can I access the most up to date information on the COVID-19 virus?
-Is there a COVID-19 self-assessment tool online?
+General questions about COVID-194 What is COVID-19?
+How do I prevent myself from getting COVID-19?4 How do I protect my family from COVID-19?
+Where can I access the most up to date information on the COVID-19 virus?4 Is there a COVID-19 self-assessment tool online?
 What are the COVID-19 public health phone numbers in BC?
 I'm at camp and not feeling well.
-What do I do?
-I'm at home and not feeling well.
-What do I do?
-BC Hydro health and safety measures 4 Are there any people in the camp with COVID-19?
-What has BC Hydro done to protect all the Site C workers?5 What pre-screening measures has BC Hydro implemented at Site C?
+What do I do?5 I'm at home and not feeling well.
+What do I do?5 BC Hydro health and safety measures5 Are there any people in the camp with COVID-19?5 What has BC Hydro done to protect all the Site C workers?
 In the event of a confirmed positive case in camp, does BC Hydro have the authority to decide how to respond, or is that up to Northern Health Authority?
 Does WorkSafe have a role in preventative measures for camp/site?
 What happens if there is a case of COVID-19 in the camp?
 What happens if I am required to go home due to scaling back of some construction activities on the Site C project?
 How will I get home?
 Why isn't Site C shutting down entirely?
-Is the site scaling down because of a positive test at camp?
-Employers7 What is my employer doing to protect workers?7 What travel policies are being implemented for Site C workers?7 Will there be pre-screening for people coming into camp?7 Are people being asked if they have travelled during turnaround?
-What government benefits am I covered for in the event I am exposed to COVID-19?
+Is the site scaling down because of a positive test at camp?7 Employers7 What is my employer doing to protect workers?7 What travel policies are being implemented for Site C workers?7 Will there be pre-screening for people coming into camp?
+Are people being asked if they have travelled during turnaround?8 What government benefits am I covered for in the event I am exposed to COVID-19?